Mine flail: Modern use

 However, tanks have the disadvantage of having the driver at the front, close to the flail and any explosions, and they can not go slow enough for effective mine clearance.
 Also, the weight of tanks makes them difficult to transport (by contrast, the 18-ton Hydrema 910 is light enough to be moved by air in a C-130 Hercules.)
 The tanks used have generally been obsolete models that have been highly modified - some work under remote control, others have had the driver's station moved to the rear.
 In modern times, there has been little military interest in an updated equivalent of the Sherman Crab or Matilda Scorpion - a substantially unmodified tank still capable of combat.
 In battle, the modern preference is to detonate mines with explosive devices (mine-clearing line charges), such as the Antipersonnel Obstacle Breaching System or the Giant Viper.
 During the Gulf War, the U.S. 2nd Marine Division made an attempt to breach an Iraqi mine field with a mine flail mounted on an armored bulldozer.
 But the flail was destroyed and the bulldozer crippled by an Iraqi anti-tank mine.

 Mine flails have the advantage of being able to clear most mines from an area comparatively rapidly - the manufacturer of the British Aardvark Mark 4 quotes a maximum rate of 3000 m2 per hour, however 600 m2 per hour is more usual.
-Also, flails don't place their operators at significant risk, unlike manual demining.
+Also, flails do not place their operators at significant risk, unlike manual demining.

 However they have come under criticism.
 They represent a large cost for non government, humanitarian organisations (an Aardvark Mine flail costs around $500,000 US.)
 They consume a lot of fuel, as a powerful engine is needed to drive the rotor if the flails are to strike the ground with enough force to be effective.
 Mine flails can be unreliable and require spare parts that are difficult to obtain in remote regions.
 This leads to high operating costs and possibly lengthy periods when the flails are out of service.